How to Develop a HIPAA-Compliant Telemedicine Platform

 • Administrative.
 Companies should introduce procedures aimed at following HIPAA privacy and security standards.
 In particular, organizations should hire or train Privacy and Security Officers to ensure adherence to HIPAA standards.

-Healthcare providers are subject to regular Office of Civil Rights (OCR) audits aimed at risk assessment and identifying security hazards.
+Healthcare providers are subject to regular Office of Civil Rights (OCR) audits to assess risk and identify security hazards.

 The HIPAA Enforcement Rule

 This rule defines the size of fines and compensations that medical companies will have to pay in case their clients’ data gets revealed or stolen.
-The penalties vary from $100 to $50,000 per violation depending on how serious the violation is, how timely it was resolved, and whether it was done with an intent or not.
-The detailed overview of compensation policies is provided below.
+The penalties vary from $100 to $50,000 per violation depending on how serious the violation is, how timely it was resolved, and whether it was done with intent.
+A detailed overview of compensation policies is provided later in the article.

 The violations of HIPAA rules may result in criminal charges if a patient decides to sue a company for inflicted damage.
-Therefore, it is crucial to take into account all the established policies and comply with them.
+Therefore, it is crucial to consider and comply with all the established policies.

 The Breach Notification Rule

 The Breach Notification Rule explains the procedure that needs to be followed during data leakage.
-As per this rule, patients should be the first to know in case of data leakage.
+Per this rule, patients should be the first to know in case of data leakage.
 Next, the organization must inform the Department of Health and Human Services.
 The notice should contain the following info:

 • The type of data exposed